What is the Whole School expected to do?

 - Reinforce arrangement for transitional periods.

-- Undertake a lead role as regards the distribution of assistants on school cluster level as a result of discussions in ALN Forums.
+- Undertake a lead role as regards the distribution of teaching assistants on school cluster level as a result of discussions in ALN Forums.

 4. Class/Subject Teachers